treysonsearle/Recruiting-Project/README.md

 # iScout Recruiting Project

-This is a small coding project for iScout software developer candidates.
+This is a small coding project for KPA EHS software developer candidates.
 It is a pre-configured website using [Vue](https://vuejs.org/v2/guide/).
 You'll create a simple page then submit a pull-request when you're ready.